SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 Cumulocity IoT will now send a notification to the Modbus terminal that a new device is ready to be managed.
 This may take a few seconds.

 > **Info:** It is assumed that all Modbus/TCP communication uses the standard Modbus/TCP port 502.
-On the NTC-6200, the port to be used can be configured through the variable "service.cumulocity.plugin.lua__modbus.port" via the device shell or the local web user interface of the device.
+On the NTC-6200 and NTC 220 series, the port to be used can be configured through the variable "service.cumulocity.modbus.port" via the device shell or the local web user interface of the device.

 #### Connecting CAN devices